People at high risk from COVID-19

 - England – shielding and protecting people who are clinically extremely vulnerable from COVID-19 on GOV.UK

-- Scotland – Scottish Government shielding advice and support
+- Scotland – Scottish Government advice for people at highest risk

 - Wales – Welsh Government guidance on shielding extremely vulnerable people

 When someone at high risk returns to work

 If working from home is not possible and the workplace is open, the person at high risk and their employer should talk as early as possible about:

 - how and when they'll return to the workplace

 - what the employer has done to keep the workplace safe

 - any concerns the person has about going to work

 - any reasonable adjustments they might need if someone has a disability